pdf-raku/PDF-Grammar-raku/README.md

 `PDF::Grammar::Function` - a tokeniser for Postscript Calculator (type 4) functions.

-PDF-Grammar has so far been tested against a limited sample of PDF documents and has not yet been put to use for any serious PDF processing.
-The grammar is still evolving and is likely to change.
+PDF-Grammar has so far been tested against a number of sample of PDF documents and may still be subject to change.

 I have been working off the PDF 1.7 reference manual (http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf).
 I've relaxed rules, when needed, to handle real-world examples.

 Rakudo Star
 -----------
-You'll first need to download and build Rakudo Star 2013.05 or better (http://rakudo.org/downloads/star/ - don't forget the final `make install`):
+You'll first need to download and build Rakudo or Rakudo Star 2015.07 or better (http://rakudo.org/downloads/star/ - don't forget the final `make install`):

 Ensure that `perl6` and `panda` are available on your path, e.g. :